zorantica/db_apex_utils/README.md

 Utility application can be found in the folder [application](https://github.com/zorantica/db_apex_utils/tree/main/application).

-The utility provides You functionality to create PL/SQL script from a binary file content (LOB).
+The utility provides You functionality to create PL/SQL script from a binary file content (LOB).<br>

-Produced script can be included in Your patches and executed on the target environment, storing the LOB content in the database table cell.
+Produced script can be included in Your patches and executed on the target environment, storing the LOB content in the database table cell.<br>

-It can be useful to move images, Word or Execl documents and other binary or large text files between various databases / environments.
+It can be useful to move images, Word or Execl documents and other binary or large text files between various databases / environments.<br>
 We use it often to include [APEX Office Print](#https://www.apexofficeprint.com/index.html) Word templates in patches.